kristianmandrup/racer-mw/lib/pipe/Pipe-Design.md

       user: _path.users.2
 ```

-The parser should understand that the top most node `_path` since it has an underscore, is a `PathPipe`.
+The parser will determine that the top most node `_path` since it has an underscore, is a `PathPipe`.
-Then it should understand that users and projects are both collections, since they have plural names,
+Then it will parse users and projects as collections, since they have plural names,
 and each has an array of objects.

 `path-pipe('_path').collections.add(users: users).add(projects: projects)`

-Internally, as each user or project is added, it should create an attribute pipe for each own property key that does
+Internally, as each user or project is added, it will create a model pipe for each own property key that does
 not start with a special character such as `_` or `$`.

 `collection('users').models().add(name: 'Kris', email: 'kris@gmail.com')`